mozilla/cargo-vet/book/src/importing-audits.md

 # Importing Audits

 The fastest way to shrink the `unaudited` list is to pull in the audit sets from other projects that you trust via `imports` directives in `config.toml`.

-## Specifying Imports

 This directive allows you to virtually merge audit lists from other projects into your own:

 ```
 [imports.foo]